Good Managers

 UX Survival Guide

-In the article "What you need to know if you’re a designer thinking of getting into management" from UX Survival Guide, the primary responsibilities for a design manager were, very succinctly, listed as:
+In the article "What you need to know if you’re a designer thinking of getting into management" from UX Survival Guide, the primary responsibilities for a design manager are listed as:

 1. Team performance & stakeholder management